YoussefJallouli032/Summer-2023-Coop-Interviews/README.md

 - Completeness: did you complete the features?
 - Correctness: does the functionality act in sensible, thought-out ways?
 - Maintainability: is it written in a clean, maintainable way?
-- Testing: is the system adequately tested?
 - Best Practices: does your solution use Javascript/TypeScript's and your chosen framework's best practices
 - User Friendly UI: does your solution anticipate what users might need to do and have elements that are easy to access?

 ## Submission

-Please submit your solution in the 2023 Winter interview GitHub repository via GitHub Issue.
+Please submit your solution in the 2023 Summer interview GitHub repository via GitHub Issue.

-1. Navigate to the following link (https://github.com/AES-Outreach/Winter-2023-Coop-Interviews/issues/new/choose) or:
+1. Navigate to the following link (https://github.com/AES-Outreach/Summer-2023-Coop-Interviews/issues/new/choose) or:
    1. Navigate to the challenge repository
    2. Click **Issues**
    3. Click **New Issue**